jpmckinney/token_action/README.md

 * If you change the name of a class, update the `kind` attribute on its tokens to avoid making them unprocessable.
 * Be careful when changing the behavior of a `perform` method, to avoid making tokens unprocessable.

+## Roadmap

+The tokens controller only responds to HTML requests.
+Pull requests to add JSON and XML responders are welcome!

 ## Bugs?
 Questions?